ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 1. *Minimize* the likelihood and/or impact of vulnerabilities that are released in production code.
 2. *Maximize* the detection of vulnerabilities during compilation or test (especially when using instrumented test code), so they can be repaired before release.
-3. Detect [underhanded code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code) (especially [Trojan source](https://en.wikipedia.org/wiki/Trojan_Source)), where practical, to make peer review more effective.
+3. Detect underhanded code[^Wheeler20] (especially Trojan source[^wp-trojansource]), where practical, to make peer review more effective.

 This guidance cannot guarantee these results.
 However, when combined with other measures, they can significantly help.

+[^Wheeler20]: Wheeler, David, [Initial Analysis of Underhanded Source Code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code), Institute for Defense Analysis, April 2020.

+[^wp-trojansource]: Wikipedia contributors, [Trojan Source](https://en.wikipedia.org/w/index.php?title=Trojan_Source&oldid=1187570322), Wikipedia, 2023-11-30.

 ## Recommended Compiler Options